• Kapcsolat

 Hosszú leírás:

-Readers of this volume – language educators and researchers – will benefit from up-to-date research findings on various approaches to language learning and teaching shaped by digital spaces.
+The readers of this volume – language educators and researchers – need up-to-date research findings on various approaches to language learning and teaching shaped by digital spaces present in various educational settings.
+This volume will offer readers examples of how researchers and teachers in language education utilize digital spaces in order to impact approaches to classroom practices.

 “Grounded in empirical studies spanning a wide range of theoretical frameworks and methodologies, Research on Language Learning and Teaching in Digital Spaces provides a compelling map of how digital environments are reshaping English language education.
 Tracing language learning and teaching across social media, games, VR and AI, the volume offers nuanced, context-sensitive insights into equity, intercultural collaboration, and culturally responsive practice for educators, researchers, and policymakers worldwide.”